Home | Contact | FAQs | About AIM

 About AIM

-Welcome to Assyrian Information Management (AIM), the virtual Internet-based academic repository which created and continues to manage atour.com was founded on December 10, 1996, during the early years of the Internet.
-The organization's primary objective is to promote Assyrian history, language and culture by having editorial independence to present our perspective and related information into accurate articles, freely available for everyone.
+Welcome to Assyrian Information Management (AIM), the virtual Internet-based academic repository that created and continues to manage atour.com.
+Founded on December 10, 1996, our primary objective is to promote Assyrian history, language, and culture.
+We achieve this by adhering to the highest standards of truth in journalism and maintaining complete editorial independence.
+This process allows us to curate our perspective and related information into meticulously verified articles that deliver accessible knowledge to all.

 AIM has developed and managed many Assyrian-related projects.
-AIM is also independent of political persuasion, tribal affiliation, religious creed and is financed primarily by partners, sponsors, business affiliations and individual donations.
+We operate independently of any political persuasion, tribal affiliation, or religious creed, and we are financed primarily by partners, sponsors, business affiliations, and individual donations.

-We are socially responsible and believe in promoting Assyrian businesses and organizations by investing in their goods and services.
-We accomplish this by advertising their banners through our highly effective website advertising platform.
+We are committed to social responsibility and believe in supporting Assyrian businesses and organizations by investing in their goods and services.
+We accomplish this through our highly effective website advertising platform, promoting their banners to our audience.

-We are selective in choosing companies and organizations to list in our advertising system.
-This ensures our Internet presence and advertising system are free from distracting marketing clutter that is present throughout the Internet.
-We do not accept any outside advertisements, preferring to manage our own affiliation, advertising and search systems.
+We are highly selective in choosing companies and organizations for our advertising system.
+This ensures that our Internet presence and platform remain free from the distracting marketing clutter common across the web.
+We do not accept outside advertisements, preferring to manage our own affiliation, advertising, and search systems.

-In addition to balancing between selective business affiliations and conscious capitalism, we freely promote Ad Council public service announcements of significant public issues to create awareness, cultivate understanding and motivate action within our communities.
+In addition to balancing selective business affiliations with conscious capitalism, we freely promote Ad Council public service announcements concerning significant public issues.
+This helps to create awareness, cultivate understanding, and motivate action within our communities.

-The server system and its websites consisting of web documents, images, photographs, audio and video files, are blended together to form a unique Internet presence — an activist model of operations and independence.
+The server system and websites — consisting of web documents, images, photographs, audio, and video files — are blended together to form a unique Internet presence: an activist model of operations and independence.

-• Thousands of Assyrians visit monthly for activism and research
+• Serves thousands of Assyrians monthly for essential activism and academic research.

-• Referenced by universities, websites and search directories
+• Content is reliably referenced by universities, websites, and leading search directories.

 About AIM Personnel